kubohiroya/sheet2form/README.md

 More detailed usage and example are available at:

- * spreadsheet (usage of all of the command descriptions and examples): https://docs.google.com/spreadsheets/d/1W8OxCjZVDmqEz9EKAXRQjn2wvHDFibSRkQRuqnUBo60/edit?usp=sharing
+ * Spreadsheet (usage of all of the command descriptions and examples): https://docs.google.com/spreadsheets/d/1W8OxCjZVDmqEz9EKAXRQjn2wvHDFibSRkQRuqnUBo60/edit?usp=sharing
- * form (an example translated by the spreadsheet): https://docs.google.com/forms/d/14hZbP_PPKds9qsUaA6FSfQXI1ox5KSePtQWzJpCRnrI/viewform?edit_requested=true
+ * Form (an example translated by the spreadsheet): https://docs.google.com/forms/d/14hZbP_PPKds9qsUaA6FSfQXI1ox5KSePtQWzJpCRnrI/viewform?edit_requested=true

  These commands and props are almost compatible to Google Apps Script Forms Service API